DRC

 According to the G-EthicalEval, the protocol should be prepared by the researcher(s) and contain a summary of the project, general information, a brief justification of the project, bibliographical references, and a documentary review.
 The protocol should describe the goals and objectives of the study, as well as its design and the methodology used.
 In addition, the protocol should address safety or tolerability considerations, monitoring, statistical data management and analysis, quality assurance, expected results and dissemination, and publication policy.

 The G-EthicalEval further requires that the protocol provide guidance on the duration of the project and anticipated problems, project management and ethical considerations, the documents used to gather informed consent from subjects, the budget and funding agencies, and collaborators.
-Finally, the protocol should attach the CV of each researcher, listing all the projects in which he/she is currently participating and the percentage of time he/she will devote to the project.
+Finally, the protocol should attach the CV of each researcher, listing all the projects in which the researcher is currently participating, and the percentage of time to be devoted to the project.
 Possible financing or insurance arrangements should also be specified in documents presented to the EC.

 Overview